Affineindia/D-Bricks/README.md

 ##### Task Execution Conditions

-Some tasks in the DAG are executed conditionally based on the outcome of previous tasks or external conditions.
+Some tasks in the DAG are executey basd conditionalled on the outcome of previous tasks or external conditions.
 Conditional execution logic is defined using the condition_task attribute, which compares a specific value or expression with the outcome of a preceding task.

 ##### Task Details

 Below is a detailed breakdown of the tasks within the DAG:

+1. IntelliTag Task (`Intelli Tag`):
+  - Responsible for generating tags based on the defined taxonomy and prompts, using the `demo - Intelli Tag.py` script.
+The results are saved into the catalog Delta table.
+  - This task is executable on the Databricks cluster.
+  - Indexing of Tags and Images Task (demo - Intellisearch):

+2. Indexes the generated tags and images Task (`Intellisearch`):
+  - Creates the Databricks vector endpoint if it doesn't already exist.
+  - Syncs the embedding table with the vector store.
+  - This task depends on the successful completion of the IntelliTag task.

+3. IntelliSearch Task (`Embeddings_Indexing`):

+  - Runs through the Databricks API.
+  - Performs semantic search based on user input data.
+  - Provides recommendations based on user inputs using the `demo - Embeddings_Indexing.py`.